hishamsherief/Face-finder/README.md

 # Face-finder
-It can be used to find the faces in  newspaper using keywords in the specific page
+It can be used to find the faces in  newspaper using keywords in the pages

 The cascade classifier should be downloaded from the link: https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml